IRMaGe-3T/irmage-tools-resources/docs/developers/github.md

     * Git push # answer the login_name/passwd.
 Your changes are now in your remote server's fork (for ex. in  servoz/populse_mia and in your branch, for ex. in inProgress)

 8. Finally, you must go through the project's web interface to create the pull-request from your fork (for ex. servoz/populse_mia) inProgress branch to the master branch of the reference repository (for ex. populse/populse_mia):
     * In the web page of your fork inProgress branch, click on the "New pull request" button.
-Write or complet the title and the comment fields.
+Write or complete the title and the comment fields.
 Then, finnaly, click the green button "Create pull request"

 9. Actually, now, take in one hand the bible, in other a very big candle and wait for the deliberation of the reviewer ...